freenas/freenas-docs/userguide/storage.rst

 process to incorporate the new disk into the pool, then repeating with another disk until all of the original disks have been replaced.

-The safest way to perform this is to use a spare drive port or an eSATA port and a hard drive dock.
-The process follows these steps:
+The safest way to replace a drive is to use a spare drive port or an eSATA port and a hard drive dock.
+The process is:

 #.
 Shut down the system.